miWebb/jQuery.sectionMenu/README.md

-jQuery.sectionScroll
+jQuery.sectionMenu
 ====================

-The jQuery section scroll widget creates a side menu that allows you to scroll to the different sections on the page.
-Check the [demo](https://miwebb.github.io/jQuery.sectionScroll/) for more information.
+The jQuery section menu plugin creates a side menu that allows you to scroll to the different sections on the page.
+Check the [demo](https://miwebb.github.io/jQuery.sectionMenu/) for more information.

 ## Example